 This course will focus on coding clinical information from medical records.
-It will include an introduction to the International Classification of Diseases, Ninth Revision, Clinical Modification (ICD9-CM) and transition to ICD10-CM.
-Coding diagnoses and procedures, including complications and co-morbidities, using ICD coding, sequencing and coding conventions will also be studied.
+It will include an introduction to the International Classification of Diseases, Ninth Revision, Clinical Modification (ICD9-CM) and transition to ICD10diagnoses and procedures, CM.
+Coding including complications and co-morbidities, using ICD coding, sequencing and coding conventions will also be studied.
 Prerequisite: BIO 101, BIO 104